wq/wq/docs/app/chart.js.md

 var plot = chart.boxplot().xvalue(function(d) { return d.year });
 ```

-The maximum, minimum, median, and 25th and 75th percentiles must be defined with the attribute names shown in the above example.
+The minimum, 25th percentile, median, 75th percentile, and maximum must be defined with the attribute names shown in the above example (`min`, `p25`, `median`, `p75` and `max`, respectively).
 In the future the boxplot function will support custom accessors for these values as well.

+`chart.boxplot()` can be used with `BoxPlotView` in [wq.db]'s [chart] contrib module.

 ## Custom Charts

 The base chart provides "hooks" that allow for specifying the chart rendering process before, during, and after each dataset is rendered.
 Each of the chart types above defines one or more of these functions.
 They can also be used if you want to define a new chart type or significantly alter the behavior of one of the existing types.

 | Option | Purpose |